 - The names of places and characters from Dragon Quest I, II, and III are all from the NES translations instead of the GBC/original.
 This is either a Regional Bonus to old-school players, a hint at potential Virtual Console ports, and/or an Early-Bird Cameo of a future remake(s) (which is odd, considering the characters from 1-3 came first).
 One can only hope for the last, though, especially if based on the cell phone ports, which are arguably the best-looking versions yet.
 Let the Wild Mass Guessing begin.

 - Additionally, the "Dragon Warrior" armor set looks A LOT like the NES boxart and artwork the heroes had on.
 Not exactly, mind, but way too similar to just be a coincidence.

-- The second Bonus Boss map you'll likely find is Dragonlord, gotten from a specific Grotto boss that only appears at random in level 80+ Grottos.
+- The second Optional Boss map you'll likely find is Dragonlord, gotten from a specific Grotto boss that only appears at random in level 80+ Grottos.
 L16+ Dragonlord drops the map for Psaro, who drops the map for Nimzo, who drops only items.
 The gag here?
 They all have One-Winged Angel forms.

 - The husband/wife armor selling warrior duo in Stornway are modeled after the classes appearance in the 3rd game.

 - There's an old man wanting to class change into a maid — (He also invokes the third law — citing that he isn't budging until he gets a frilly dress and feather duster.)
 In DQ 6, he had a counterpart who wanted to become a pattycake princess.
 And in Dragon Quest 3, he has another counterpart.
 Who succeeds.

 - Naughty Nuns: One of the aspiring belly dancers in Gleeba is a nun, hoping to cure her shyness.
 She also prays the Almighty will help her, quote, "strut her stuff".